Annual Dues, Fees & Assessments

 To apply for reinstatement if you were once a member of the State Bar but resigned your membership, you must petition the Montana Supreme Court using the required petition form and may be required to submit to a character and fitness investigation, supply the supporting documentation, and pay the application fee.
 Unless otherwise ordered by the Supreme Court, resigned members will not be required to sit for any portion of the bar examination.
 (Section 1(b)(3) Rules for Admission to the Bar of Montana) You are also required to fulfill the same CLE requirements as inactive members requesting transfer to active status.
 (Rules for Continuing Legal Education, Rule 14)

 The original petition along with one copy must be submitted to the Montana Supreme Court Clerk’s Office, P.O.
 Box 203003, Helena, MT 59620.
-We also request an additional copy be sent to the State Bar office at P.O.
-Box 577, Helena, MT 59624.
+We also request an additional copy be sent to the State Bar.

 How do I become a member of the Paralegal Section of the State Bar?

-Membership to the Section shall be granted to those eligible persons who have filed an application for membership as provided from the State Bar and who have paid the applicable Section dues.
+Membership of the Section shall be granted to those eligible persons who have filed an application for membership as provided by the State Bar and who have paid the applicable Section dues.
 All Section members must be Montana residents.
 Section membership will exclude any non-attorney who provides any type of legal services directly to the public without the supervision of an attorney.
-[Paralegal Section By-Laws-Article II,§2.1 Membership] Apply for Paralegal Section Membership through the online store at www.montanabar.org (Membership category).
+[Paralegal Section By-Laws-Article II, §2.1 Membership] Apply for Paralegal Section Membership through the online store at www.montanabar.org (Membership category).

 Please contact the State Bar - membership@montanabar.org - to determine reinstatement requirements.